mnemnion/orb/doc/md/knit/knit.md

 # Knit

-\#NB
-**temporarily** known as `newknit`\.

   Knitting is the action by which source files are converted into 'source code', which we call sorcery to distinguish it from the actual source\.

 This module needs to keep in tension two goals: to provide the critical functions needed to keep compiling Orb source code, while being expandable